dandannyy/dandannyy/README.md

 Code in Place Student @ stanford
 <br>
 ## Build with thanks
-If you remix the code in your own project, a quick credit in the file is appreciated :)
+If you remix the code in your own, a quick credit in the file is appreciated :)

 <!--
 **dandannyy/dandannyy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.